Advice, Tips and Tricks for Walt Disney World Tickets and Passes

 - Discounts on Water Park Tickets

 If you buy your tickets at the gate, save the receipt, since that can also be used to look up lost tickets.
-A receipt from a non-Disney source, such as AAA or a ticket broker, won’t have any information that helps with replacing tickets, so it is especially important to make a photocopy if you get your tickets that way.
+A receipt from a non-Disney source, such as AAA or a ticket broker, won’t have any information that helps with replacing tickets, so it is especially important to take a picture or make a copy if you get your tickets that way.

-Another option is to scan the backs instead of photocopying them, then email the file to yourself.
+Another option is to take a picture of the back with your phone, then email the file to yourself.
 As long as you have a web-based email account, you can retrieve the file from anywhere.

 5 seconds and a free photocopy saved us $200.00!